mathiseelan/serverless-typescript/README.md

 In this project we will use ```tsoa``` to register our Express routes and to obtain validation without using boilerplate code.

-As all good CRUD services, we need a data source to manage our data.
 To manage database object we are going to use Sequelize as ORM.

 ## Project setup